CanadianCommander/win-crate/doc/virt-manager.md

 6. enter the SSH username as root and the host as `localhost`
 7. Click "Connect"

-You should now see your windows VM in the list.
+You should now see your Windows VM in the list.
 Double click the VM to open a graphic console.
 Now you can install Windows by following the installation instructions.

+### Modify Boot Order
+After installing Windows you will need to modify the boot order.
+To do this follow these steps.

+1. In the window that displays the VM click "Show virtual hardware details" (light bulb icon)
+2. Click the "Boot Options" tab
+3. Move VirtIO Disk1 to the top of the list

 ### Post Install
-Once you have windows installed follow [this guide](./doc/windows-postinstall-setup.md) to configure windows to work with the host machine.
+Once you have Windows installed follow [this guide](./windows-postinstall-setup.md) to configure windows to work with the host machine.

 # Tips